Skip to content

 Example: Stateless Bot (stdin/stdout)

-A one-shot kdeps workflow that reads a bot message from stdin (or environment variables), runs an LLM, and writes the reply to stdout.
+This workflow runs in workflow mode (kdeps run) as a one-shot stdin/stdout bot -- reads a message from stdin (or an env var), calls an LLM, and writes the reply to stdout.
 Useful for cron jobs, CI pipelines, or custom integrations.

 Files